 But there is still an uncomfortable possibility that you may have made a mistake in the analysis of this stock and might be continuing to make the same mistake.
 Or the management is not really working to maximize the shareholder value – upon which whole investment paradigm rests.
 This may turn out to be a value trap.
 In reality, there is no way to identify a value trap a priori.
 All you can do is to break out of this trap when you do realize it.

 Whatever the case may be, you should set a maximum time period for which you will wait on a stock to start showing positive returns.
 If it does, and there is a case to be made, you can continue to hold the stock longer.
 If it does not, sell and move on.
 Sure, the stock might double the day after you sell (most of the time it won’t – believe me, the rare instances this happens sticks in your mind and makes this seem like a trend), but the opportunity cost of having your capital locked up in a non performing asset is too great.
 You won’t do this in your business and you should not do this in your investment portfolio.
 My recommendation is 2 years.

-There are corporate events or changes that you do not agree with
+Scenario 8 – There are company events or changes that you do not agree with

 If there is a new CEO and you do not like him/her for good reasons, sell.
 If the company makes a business move you feel is counter productive, sell.
 If you value ethics above all and feel the management falls short of the standards you require, sell.
 The point is that you need to be able to think like a business owner when you buy a stock.
 You should not switch your persona back and forth between a business owner and a speculator to suit the context.
 This will just make your thinking muddled and you will lose the big picture.
 It is very exciting to try and hit a home run every time, but what really matters is the long term average you maintain.